arodriguezsans/TFM_BIO_2025/README.md

 - Covariates
 - Normalization
 - Combating
-- Matrix visualizations by type.
+- Matrix visualizations by type

 Apr 22

-- 1. Added all preprocessing for all layers (Pre_processing_...)
+- Added all preprocessing for all layers (Pre_processing_...)
-- 2. Added generation of graph metrics per layer and multi-layer (Grap-Metrics...)
+- Added generation of graph metrics per layer and multi-layer (Grap-Metrics...)

+May 3

+- Added all GNN strategies
+- Minor midificaitons in previous .ipynb files for better documentation and understanding of the steps done.